TKomericki/Rhetos-wiki/Debugging.md

 ## Debugging applications built with Rhetos CLI and Rhetos MSBuild integration

-Applications that are built with Rhetos CLI are standard WCF applications;
+Applications that are built with Rhetos CLI are standard .NET applications;
 they can be debugged directly in Visual Studio.

 Alternatively, if you are using IIS, instead of running the application from Visual Studio,